 Zero Waste Planning Process

-The City is exploring a zero waste plan for residential waste, which could include more robust recycling policies, composting programs, and garbage disposal installation.
-Stay tuned for an opportunity to join the zero waste planning process--the best way stay informed is by joining our newsletter.
+The City is exploring a zero waste plan for municipal solid waste, which could include more robust recycling policies, composting programs, and garbage disposal installation.
+Stay tuned for an opportunity to join the zero waste planning process–the best way stay informed is by joining our newsletter.

 Recycling in Boston